-Royal Pines, a residential addiction recovery center for men opened in 1995 on 75 tranquil acres in Hayden, Alabama.
-Just three years later, women and children facing homelessness and other hardships began finding hope and empowerment at Jessie’s Place downtown.
+Royal Pines, a residential recovery and life restoration center for men opened in 1995 on 75 tranquil acres in Hayden, Alabama.
+Just three years later, women and children facing homelessness and other hardships began finding hope and empowerment at Jessie’s Place in downtown Birmingham.

 The ribbon cutting for the first Mission Possible Bargain Center, a thrift store aimed at providing financial support for the ever-growing ministry, took place in 2000.
-Nineteen years and five locations later, the Mission transferred ownership of the stores to King’s Home, another local non-profit.
+Nineteen years and five locations later, the Mission began leasing the thrift store locations to King’s Home, another local non-profit.

 In 2002, the Mission’s downtown men’s center began a multi-year site expansion and renovation of the old Thomas School building, and in 2007 the men’s center relocated from the corner on 24th Street North to the current campus.
 This move allowed the Mission to house more clients and includes a chapel, learning center, instruction space, and administration building.

 Discovery Clubs, after-class Bible programs for children in 30 Birmingham-area public elementary schools, came into the fold in 2012.
 This program transitioned to another organization in 2019 that was well-equipped to continue this important work.